 Where to, Mr. President?

-It´s an outstanding success on TV and on record since years.
+It's an outstanding success on TV and has been running for years.

 In 2009, KIDDY CONTEST won the prize for "best integrated event design & promotion" at the "Eyes & Ears of Europe" Awards.